abelsj60/lexical-401/lined-code-node/v1/README.md

 The `LinedCodeNode` controls most of what happens inside itself.

-This includes creating lines, tokens, and highlight nodes.
+This includes creating `code-line` and `code-text` nodes.
 This means it creates its own internal nodes:

 ```
 Root (<div />)